Gamelan outside Indonesia: Ireland

 There are several gamelans in the Republic of Ireland, both institutionally and privately owned.

 The first gamelan in Ireland was acquired by the music department of University College Cork.
-The gamelan was custom made for UCC by gong-smith Pak Tentrem Sarwanto in Java and arrived in Ireland in 1995.
+The gamelan was custom-made for UCC by gong-smith Pak Tentrem Sarwanto in Java and arrived in Ireland in 1995.
 The UCC Javanese gamelan was given the name Nyai Sekar Madu Sari (Venerable Flower of Honey Essence) in a traditional naming ceremony.

 Galway also boasts a gamelan.
 It is owned by Soundscape, a Brothers of Charity group.
 The gamelan is used both for in a music therapy and community outreach capacity and also by an amateur musicians group called Gamelan na Gaillimhe.
 The official opening ceremony of the gamelan, where it was welcomed to the city of Galway by both the local musicians group and members of London group Siswa Sukra, was held in the Town Hall Theatre on 1 October 2011.

-The first regular gamelan orchestra in Ireland's capital city of Dublin was established in University College Dublin in October 2012, directed by Dr. Peter Moran.
+The first regular gamelan orchestra in Ireland's capital city of Dublin was established in University College Dublin in October 2012, directed by Dr Peter Moran.
 This is a Solonese set of instruments, originally owned privately by Niamh Tiernan.

 In April 2013, the National Concert Hall announced that Peter Moran was to establish a second gamelan orchestra in Dublin, with newly built instruments presented as a gift from Sultan Hamengkubuwono X of Yogyakarta, to be housed permanently in the National Concert Hall.
 As of 2018, there were four different ensembles regularly rehearsing and performing on these instruments.

 Russia

-Gamelan Dadali is the first (and so far the only one) Javanese gamelan group in Moscow, Russia.
+Gamelan Dadali is the first, and as of 2026, the only Javanese gamelan group in Moscow, Russia.
 It was established under the patronage of the Indonesian Embassy in Moscow in 2017.
 The name of the group was inspired by the Javanese word Dadali which means garuda.
 Garuda is the symbol of the Indonesian state.
 The name Gamelan Dadali reflects an Indonesian cultural symbol in Moscow.

 The group has more than 50 songs in its repertoire including classic and modern compositions.
 Gamelan Dadali team also performs musical accompaniment to the Wayang Kulit shadow theater and classical Indonesian dance.
 The group performs during cultural festivals, it accompanies yoga events, as well as exhibitions and presentations.

 In December 2021, the group presented the first-ever wayang performance in the Russian language with a Russian-speaking puppeteer.